-Where ALIF units are connected via networked links, you can either configure them individually, or configure them collectively using an A.I.M. server:
+Where ALIF units are connected via networked links, you can either configure them individually, or configure them collectively using an AIM server:

 - Configuring networked ALIF units individually You need to specify the network addresses of the ALIF units so that they can locate each other.
-This is done by running the AdderLink Infinity browser-based configuration utility on a computer system linked to the same network as the ALIF units. - Configuring ALIF units collectively The AdderLink Infinity Management (A.I.M.) server allows you to configure, control and coordinate any number of ALIF transmitters and receivers from a single application. - If you are using one or more ALIF100T transmitters within an installation managed by an A.I.M. server, the A.I.M. server must be running firmware version 4.7 or above. - If you are using the VGA equipped variant of ALIF100T, then the A.I.M. server must be running firmware version 4.8 or above.
+This is done by running the ADDERLink INFINITY browser-based configuration utility on a computer system linked to the same network as the ALIF units. - Configuring ALIF units collectively The ADDERLink INFINITY Management (AIM) server allows you to configure, control and coordinate any number of ALIF transmitters and receivers from a single application.

+Note: If you are using one or more ALIF101T transmitters within an installation managed by an AIM server, the AIM server must be running firmware version 4.12 or above.

-IMPORTANT: When using A.I.M. to configure ALIF units, it is vital that all units that you wish to locate and control are set to their factory default settings.
-Otherwise they will not be located by the A.I.M. server.
+IMPORTANT: When using AIM to configure ALIF units, it is vital that all units that you wish to locate and control are set to their factory default settings.
+Otherwise they will not be located by the AIM server.
 If necessary, perform a factory reset on each ALIF unit.